 IOU joined international higher education institutions and quality assurance bodies in 2015, including the Association of African Universities (AAU), International Network for Quality Assurance Agencies in Higher Education (INQAAHE), African Quality Assurance Network (AfriQAN), International Council of Islamic Finance Educators (ICIFE), Association of Quality Assurance Agencies of the Islamic World (IQA), and the Talloires Network.

-In 2015, the University also held its first Online Mental Health Conference on the theme 'Psychological Well-being'.
+In 2015, the University also held its first Online Mental Health Conference on the theme 'Psychological Well-Being'.
 The aim was to spread awareness of psychosocial issues in communities across the globe and provide practical solutions for change.
-The conference covered various topics like domestic violence, self-esteem, unhealthy relationships, marital conflicts, sexual abuse, effect of trauma on children, depression, and mental disorders.
+The conference covered various topics like domestic violence, self-esteem, unhealthy relationships, marital conflicts, sexual abuse, effects of trauma on children, depression, and mental disorders.